 Chances are, if you’re having trouble sticking to your resolution it results from it not being quite the right fit for you.
 Sure, it’s a goal you want to achieve, but it might also be:

-- More influenced by the opinions of friends, family, society norms, etc., instead of coming from your own personal drive
+- Influenced more by the opinions of friends, family, society norms, etc. than coming from your own personal drive

 - Too vague (like “I want to lose weight” vs “I want to lose 5 lbs.”)